Ompatel12-doce/Code_Ke_Aashiqz/README.md

 ## Features

-- Classic snake movement (up, down, left, right)
+- Snake movement using W(Forward), S(Downwards), A(Leftwards) and D(Rightwards)
-- Food spawns randomly to increase the snake's length and score
+- Random food generation is done with the help of srand() function.
-- Borders to contain gameplay
+- Area is confined and not the full terminal.
-- Score display and game restart functionality
+- Score is displayed after every defeat such that pressing R restarts the game.

 ## Controls

-- `W` - Move Up
+- *W* - Move Up
-- `S` - Move Down
+- *S* - Move Down
-- `A` - Move Left
+- *A* - Move Left
-- `D` - Move Right
+- *D* - Move Right
-- `R` - Restart game after Game Over
+- *R* - Restart game after Game Over

 ## Installation & Usage